Kalman filters and tracking

 What makes Kalman filters so powerful?
 One reason is that they combine analytical models (typically differential equations) and probabilistic models.
 Filters assume that models and measurements are both imperfect and can be combined to be more accurate than either alone.

 Another reason is efficiency.
-The Kalman filter uses a clever recursive procedure, saving compute time and memory.
+The Kalman filter uses a clever recursive procedure, saving computing time and memory.
 This makes it useful in embedded applications and was especially useful in early applications such as the Apollo mission where computational resources were very limited.

 Generalizations of Kalman filters